Updated: 26 September, 2024

 This exploration shows the impact missing class can have on a student’s social well-being.
 From strained friendships to hindered communication with teachers, the consequences extend far beyond grades.
 By acknowledging these social costs, we can work towards creating a more supportive learning environment where both academic success and social connection are fostered.

-Should you skip class?
+Is missing class ever a good thing?
 The other side of the argument

 In fact, there are situations where skipping class can offer valuable experiences and much-needed breaks.
 For instance, it may allow students to prioritise mental health, attend to pressing personal matters, or engage in alternative learning experiences outside the classroom, such as internships, volunteer work, or networking events.
 Additionally, taking occasional breaks from class can provide students with mental and emotional rejuvenation, fostering a healthier balance between academic pursuits and overall well-being (College Clarity).